isomerpages/mlaw-ccpit/_speakers-and-moderators/1-China.md

 Madame Gao Yan served as Vice Minister of Chinese Ministry of Commerce from 2013 to 2018, and served previously as Deputy Director-General of the Liaison Office of Chinese Central People’s Government in the Macao S.A.R.
 During her tenure, she played an important role in implementing opening-up policy and in deepening international economic cooperation.
 Madame Gao also worked as Representative of Chinese Government in Japan’s Aichi World Expo.

+### He Qisheng
+**Deputy Secretary General<br>
+China Society of Private International Law**<br>

+He Qisheng is a Professor of International Law at the Peking University Law School.
+He is now serving as the Deputy Secretary General of China Society of Private International Law and the Chair of the Peking University International Economic Law Institute.
+Prof. He's research interest primarily lies in international commercial law, international civil procedure and international commercial arbitration.

+Prof He. was the Associate Dean of Wuhan University School of Law and the Deputy Director of Wuhan University Institute of International Law, an accredited "China Top Think Tank".
+In 2006, Prof. He was nominated for the highly selective *Program for New Century Excellent Talents in Universities* by the Ministry of Education, China.
+In recognition of his distinction in his discipline of law, he was elected by China Law Society as one of Top Ten Distinguished Young Jurists in 2017.

+Academics aside, Prof He. is experienced in international dispute resolution and sits as an arbitrator in a substantial number of complex international and cross-border commercial disputes.
+Prof He. is on the panel of arbitrators of the China International Economic and Trade Arbitration Commission (CIETAC) and Wuhan Arbitration Commission.
+Prof He. has significant experience in the negotiation of multilateral treaties and international instruments.
+He has taken part in such negotiations for twelves times and twice in bilateral negotiations.

 ### Liu Chao
 **Director-General<br>
 Department of Legal Affairs, China Council for the Promotion of International Trade**